alan-turing-institute/uatk-spc/docs/usage_guide.md

 # The next command will take a few minutes the first time you do it, to build external dependencies
 cargo build --release
 ```
-If you get some errors during the compilation process, take a look at Troubleshooting section bellow to see if you
+If you get some errors during the compilation process, take a look at [Troubleshooting](#Troubleshooting) section bellow

 ## Generating output for a study area